 How To Protect Your WordPress Site From A Brute-Force Attack

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.

 (Source: Chinese University Of Hong Kong)

-There are many ways hackers try to break into WordPress sites.
-One of these is by trying to guess the site’s administration login username and password.
-This is achieved with software tools and scripts that can guess hundreds of possible login combinations in minutes.
+There are many ways hackers try to break into a WordPress site.
+One of these is by trying to guess the site admin’s login username and password.
+To do this, hackers use software tools that automatically tries to guess hundreds of possible login combinations in minutes.